Western Defense Command

 Western Defense Command (WDC) was established on 17 March 1941 as the command formation of the United States Army responsible for coordinating the defense of the Pacific Coast region of the United States during World War II.
 A second major responsibility was the training of soldiers prior to their deployment overseas.
 The first Commanding General of WDC was Lieutenant General John L. DeWitt, who continued on in command of the Fourth U.S. Army.
 WDC headquarters were co-located at the existing Fourth Army headquarters at the Presidio of San Francisco.
 WDC's operational region covered the states of Washington, Oregon, California, Idaho, Montana, Nevada, Utah, and Arizona, and the Territory of Alaska.
-However, until 11 December 1941, the command was little more than a planning agency.
+Until 11 December 1941, the command was little more than a planning agency.
 On that date the Army coast defense, antiaircraft, and fighter assets on the West Coast were placed under the command, which until 20 March 1942 was known as the Western Theater of Operations, then reverted to the previous name.
 From 11 December 1941 until 1 November 1943, Alaska Defense Command was controlled through WDC.

 The initial subordinate commands of the WDC in December 1941 were Fourth Army, Second and Fourth Air Forces, and the Ninth Corps Area.
 However, in January 1942 the Second Air Force was moved inland and placed under Air Force Combat Command.
-In April 1942 the Ninth Corps Area was removed from WDC command.
+In April 1942, the Ninth Corps Area was removed from WDC command.
 In September 1943 Fourth Army and Second Air Force were also separated from the WDC.

 On 14 February 1942, Lieutenant General John L. DeWitt, commander of the Western Defense Command, sent a memorandum to Secretary of War Henry L. Stimson recommending that "Japanese and other subversive elements" be removed from the West Coast region.
 This led President Franklin D. Roosevelt to issue Executive Order 9066 on 19 February, which gave U.S. military commanders the authority to designate "military areas" and to then exclude any or all people from them.
 On 2 March 1942, General DeWitt issued a proclamation that designated the western halves of Washington, Oregon and California, and the southern third of Arizona to be military areas from which Americans of Japanese ancestry would be excluded from that area.
 The exclusion zone would later be expanded to include the entire state of California and Executive Order 9066 also encompassed Alaska in the process.